-The standard color of your urine is referred to by doctors as “urochrome.”
+Doctors refer to the standard color of your urine as “urochrome.”
 Urine naturally carries a yellow pigment.
 When you’re staying hydrated, your urine will be a light yellow, close-to-clear color.

 Sometimes your urine color can be a sign of a health condition that you need to address.

-Depending on what you eat, any medications you’re taking, and how much water your drink, urine colors can vary.
+Urine colors can vary depending on what you eat, any medications you’re taking, and how much water you drink.
 Many of these colors fall on the spectrum of what “normal” urine can look like, but there are cases where unusual urine colors may be a cause for concern.

 Clear urine indicates that you’re drinking more than the daily recommended amount of water.

 While being hydrated is a good thing, drinking too much water can rob your body of electrolytes.
 Urine that occasionally looks clear is no reason to panic, but urine that’s always clear could indicate that you need to cut back on how much water you’re drinking.

 Clear urine can also indicate liver problems like cirrhosis and viral hepatitis.
 If you’re not consuming large amounts of water and have ongoing clear urine, you should see your doctor.